iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 synchronizing data to and from cloud storage, some widely used options are [rsync](https://rsync.samba.org/), [rclone](https://rclone.org/) and [aws sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html), each with their own advantages and disadvantages.
-Likewise, DVC provides a solution geared specifically towards effectively handling [data-management scenarios](/doc/use-cases) common to ML projects.
+Likewise, in DVC we provide sync functionality through our [remote](/doc/command-reference/remote) commands.

 Regardless of use case, any data sync tool must solve one particular issue: